Abnormal Uterine Bleeding

 View Patient Education

 Abnormal uterine bleeding (AUB) in patients of reproductive age is a bleeding pattern that is not consistent with normal menstrual cycle parameters (frequency, regularity, duration, and volume).
 The PALM-COEIN system classifies causes of AUB as structural (Polyp, Adenomyosis, Leiomyoma [fibroid], or Malignancy or hyperplasia) or nonstructural (Coagulopathy, Ovulatory dysfunction, Endometrial, Iatrogenic, Not yet classified).
-Evaluation is with menstrual history, pelvic examination, hormone blood tests, and usually transvaginal ultrasonography.
-Treatment depends on cause but may include nonhormonal or hormonal medications or a procedure (eg, hysteroscopy, myomectomy, hysterectomy).
+Evaluation is with history (including menstrual history), pelvic examination, hormone blood tests, and usually transvaginal ultrasound.
+Treatment depends on etiology but may include nonhormonal or hormonal medications or a procedure (eg, hysteroscopy, myomectomy, hysterectomy).

 (See also Vaginal Bleeding.)